 We will require two results about primes in arithmetic progressions.
 The first is a standard estimate, obtained from an application of the large sieve. \begin{lemma} Let~$A>0$, $X, Q, R \geq 2$ satisfy~$1 \leq R \leq Q$ and~$X \geq Q^2/(\log Q)^A$, and~$f$ be a test function with~$\|f^{(j)}\|_\infty \ll_j 1$.
 Then

-The implied constant depends at most on~$A$ and the implied constants in the hypothesis. \end{lemma} \begin{proof} By a combinatorial formula for primes, for instance~\cite[Proposition~13.4]{IwaniecKowalski2004}, we restrict to proving the bound with~$\Lambda(n)$ replaced by convolutions of type~I and~II, say
+The implied constant depends at most on~$A$ and the implied constants in the hypothesis. \end{lemma} \begin{proof} By Heath-Brown's combinatorial formula for primes~\cite[Proposition~13.3]{IwaniecKowalski2004} (with~$K=2$), we restrict to proving the bound with~$\Lambda(n)$ replaced by convolutions of type~I and~II, of the shape